bitprj/devrel/IMC_WebDev/FinalBlog.md

 ```

-We will be writing all of our CSS in our head portion of our code.
+We will be writing all of our CSS in the head portion of our code.

 To style our webpage, we will need to learn the CSS syntax.
 A CSS rule-set consists of a selector and a declaration block.
 <img src=https://lh3.googleusercontent.com/3UcaVdjNU8MuMn4Feims4asq1epCgIOEwJX2goOH8SZE2eP2IKz5vRvCuSL9howvCc_Co_G2TE8Tqe5pIPgTAITV9KB28hqPEWXLzvZZ7xTnF1GNBohcY75WK00KBHIfbJ4nufVR>

-Apart from color and font-size, these are some of the properties you will require to get started:
+Apart from color and font-size, these are some of the properties you will need to get started:

-1. Position: It specifies the type of positioning method used for an element: static, relative, fixed, absolute or sticky.
+1. Position: This property specifies the type of positioning method used for an element, such as static, relative, fixed, absolute, or sticky.
-* Static: static positions are always positioned according to the normal flow of the page.
+* Static: Static positions are always positioned according to the normal flow of the page.
-* Relative: relative positions are positioned relative to another object in your CSS.
+* Relative: Relative positions are positioned relative to another object in your CSS.
-* Fixed: elements with fixed positions will always stay in the same place no matter which way the page is scrolled.
+* Fixed: Elements with fixed positions will always stay in the same place no matter which way the page is scrolled.
-* Absolute: similar to fixed, but will always stay in the same place relative to another object rather than the page.
+* Absolute: Similar to fixed, but absolute positions will always stay in the same place relative to another object, rather than the page.
-* Sticky: an element positioned based on the user's scroll position.
+* Sticky: An element is positioned based on the user's scroll position.
-2. Display: it handles whether an element is shown or not.
-If you choose display: none, the element will not be visible.
+2. Display: This property affects whether or not an element is shown.
+If you choose display: none, then the element will not be visible.
 3. Background-color: It determines the background color of the element.
-A color can be specified by a valid color name - like “black”, a hexadecimal value - like “ffffff” or an rgb value - like “rgb(255,0,0)”.
+A color can be specified by a valid color name (“black”), a hexadecimal value (like “ffffff”), or an rgb value (“rgb(255,0,0)”).
-4. Height and Width: These are properties used to set the height and width of the element.
+4. Height and Width: These properties are used to set the height and width of the element.
 5. Transform: This property is used to make 2D transformations.
-The most commonly used transformations are: rotate() and skew.
+The most commonly used transformations are rotate() and skew.
-* rotate(): It rotates an element clockwise or counter-clockwise according to a given degree.
+* rotate(): This transformation rotates an element clockwise or counter-clockwise according to a given degree.
 For example,
 transform: rotate(20deg);
-* skew(): skews an element along the X and Y-axis by the given angles.
-For example, this example skews the element 30 degrees along the X-axis, and 50 degrees along the Y-axis.
+* skew(): Unlike rotate, this transformation skews an element along the X and Y-axis by the given angles.
+For example, this example skews the element 30 degrees along the X-axis and 50 degrees along the Y-axis.
-transform: skew(30deg, 50deg);
+* transform: skew(30deg, 50deg);
-6. Top: It affects the vertical position of the element.
+6. Top: This affects the vertical position of the element.
 The above example sets the element 18px below the top edge of its nearest positioned ancestor.
-7. Left:  It affects the horizontal position of the element.
+7. Left: In contrast, this affects the horizontal position of the element.
 The above example sets the element 90px from the left edge of its nearest positioned ancestor.
-8. Z-Index: It specifies the stack order of an element.
+8. Z-Index: This property specifies the stack order of an element.
 You can think about Z-Index like layers of a sandwich.
 If the Z-Index value is higher for one item than another, the higher value will be drawn first.

-To begin with, you will need a foundation for your city to be built upon.
+To begin with, you will need a foundation for your city to be built on.
 You can use the following code as a starting off point:
 ```html
 .ground{ /*foundation*/
         position: absolute;